');

 About Mount Vernon, WA

-Mount Vernon is a mid-sized city in Washington with a population of 35,312 residents.
-The median household income is $73,277 per year, which is above the national average.
-The median age in Mount Vernon is 36.1 years.
+Mount Vernon is a mid-sized city located in Washington with a population of 35,312 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,277 per year, which is 2% below the national median of $75,149.
+The median age of 36.1 years is close to the US median age of 38.9 years.

 How Mount Vernon Ranks in Washington